Basic informations

 joint causing arthritis and great pain.

-OCD is the detachment of a fragment of the humeral bone's condyle and FCP is the detachment of a small process of the elbow bone.
-Those free fragments of bone move about causing arthritis and strong pain.
+OCD is the detachment of a fragment of the humeral bone's condyle and FCP

-A classic symptom of the dysplasia of the elbow is limping on the front paws.
+on the front paws.
 The dog holds the hurting leg up and tries not to use it.

-Sometimes the dog may limp only after a large effort.
+not be reproduced.
 Prophylaxis should also include the method of feeding.
 There are quite a lot

 of feeds appropriate for large breeds.
 The ingredients of such fodders are